hanah27/CommutingFirm/README.md

 The inputs will be:
+   -	Employee’s general information:
+         Employee’s name
-   -	Employee’s general information: o	Employee’s name o	Employee’s billing rate o	The day of the week the employee worked
+      	Employee’s billing rate
+      	The day of the week the employee worked

    -	Personal Car information:
-      o	# of miles the employee drove o	Number of additional employees
+      	# of miles the employee drove
+      	Number of additional employees
-      o	Names of additional employees
+      	Names of additional employees

    -	Ride Service information:
-      o	Ride service name
+      	Ride service name
-      o	Ride service cost
+      	Ride service cost

    -	Service Hours information:
-      o	# of employee’s worked hours
+      	# of employee’s worked hours

 The output will be displayed according to the selection from the menu; either a report of all billable items, the total cost of billable service, or names of drivers and employees who carpooled.